sachinthak/sachinthak.github.io/_drafts/2020-04-18-Bayesian-ELO-Part2/2020-04-18-Bayesian-ELO-Part2.markdown

 ---

 In the first post I presented an introduction to the Elo rating system.
-In this second post of 3 part series I describe the specifics of the model used to infer the Elo parameters $K$ and $\tau$ and once $K$ and $\tau$ are estimated, how Monte Carlo simulations could be used to infer the Elo ratings of the teams that reflect parameter uncertainty.
+In this second post of 3 part series I describe the specifics of the model used to infer the Elo parameters $K$ and $\tau$ and once $K$ and $\tau$ are estimated, how Markov Chain Monte Carlo simulations could be used to infer the Elo ratings of the teams that reflect parameter uncertainty.
 In other words, instead of a single point estimate for a team's Elo rating, we can get a more informative view by looking at plausible values of Elo expressed as a probability distribution.
 This is a precursor for the final piece of the puzzle, covered in the 3rd post, where I estimate the win probabilities of future matures, including the Premiership.
 The source code for this work can be found [here](https://github.com/sachinthak/afl_prediction).
 {:.text-justify}